-Payment/ reimbursement of all costs associated with the damage to any University Vehicle resulting from misuse or careless operation by an Authorized Driver will be from the driver, or the departmental budget, contract, or grant of the authorizing official.
-Such costs will not be covered by University Insurance Programs.
+Payment/ reimbursement of all costs associated with the damage to any University Vehicle resulting from misuse or careless operation by an Aauthorized dDriver wishall be from the driver, or the departmental budget, contract, or grant of the authorizing official.
+Such costs shawill not be covered by University Insurance Programs.